takemobiteam/takemobi-test.github.io/docs/index.md

 ### Prices

-As described in [Optimization Overview](#optimization-overview), many destinations have a cost function like the following, to mirror actual pricing structure with suppliers:
+As described in [Optimization Overview](#optimization-overview), many destinations have an Optimization Function like the following, to mirror actual pricing structure with suppliers:

-Cost = a function of vehicle type, number of passengers driven, and areas driven
+Minimize cost, where cost = a function of vehicle type, number of passengers driven, and areas driven

 A price object shows price for the associated vehicle when it holds greater than pax_min passengers and less than pax_max passengers, from origin_point to destination_point (usually area object or terminal object).